quanteda/tutorials.quanteda.io/content/machine-learning/wordfish.en.markdown

 require(quanteda.textplots)
 ```

-In this example, we show how to apply Wordfish to the Irish budget speeches from 2010.
-First, we create a document-feature matrix.
-Afterwards, we run Wordfish.
+In this example, we will show how to apply Wordfish to the Irish budget speeches from 2010.
+First, we will create a document-feature matrix.
+Afterwards, we will run Wordfish.

 ```r